Firmbackbone/fbb-sustainability-analysis-cli/README.md

 - `--advanced-weight`: Weight for synonym matches (default: 0.4)
 - `--sentiment-weight`: Weight for sentiment analysis (default: 0.3)

+To calculate the final score, weights assigned to the simple, advanced and sentiment scores are used.
+The final score is calculated by multiplying the given weight with the retrieve score summed up per analysis type.

 Example output:
 ```
 domain,simple_match_score,advanced_match_score,sentiment_score,final_score